DannyFirmin/java-exercises-comp1110/src/comp1110/lab4/README.md

 **It is essential that you complete this lab and have a tutor mark it off during the lab**.

-## GitLab Upstream Pulls for Assignement
+## GitLab Upstream Pulls for Assignement Two

 **One** group member should do the following.
 Once complete, each of the other group members can pull the changes.